-How do color coordinates translate between different sets of primaries?
+How do color coordinates, and the color matching functions, C, translate between different sets of primaries?

 Comparison of color matching functions with best linear combination of cone response curves

 4.20 COMPARISON OF CONE PHOTOCURRENT RESPONSES AND THE COLOR-MATCHING FUNCTIONS.
 The cone photocurrent spectral responsivities are within a linear transformation of the color-matching functions, after a correction has been made for the optics and inert pigments in the eye.
 The smooth curves show the Stiles and Burch (1959) colormatching functions.
 The symbols show the matches predicted from the photocurrents of the three types of macaque cones.
 The predictions included a correction for absorption by the lens and other inert pigments in the eye.
 Source: Baylor, 1987.